SD Warehouse worker ordinance

 STOP THE ABUSE OF WAREHOUSE WORKERS PANEL

-On September 12 the Center on Policy Initiatives co-hosted a panel discussion about the Warehouse Worker Policy with the International Brotherhood of Teamsters, Teamsters Local 542, UFCW Local 135, San Diego and Imperial Counties Labor Council and San Diego County Board of Supervisors Chair Nathan Fletcher and Vice Chair Nora Vargas.
+On September 12, 2022 the Center on Policy Initiatives co-hosted a panel discussion about the Warehouse Worker Policy with the International Brotherhood of Teamsters, Teamsters Local 542, UFCW Local 135, San Diego and Imperial Counties Labor Council and San Diego County Board of Supervisors Nathan Fletcher and Nora Vargas.

 Learn about the what’s happening in the warehouse industry and why we need a policy that improves pay, working conditions and the health and safety of warehouse workers and our communities.